ssbc/ssb-recps-guard/README.md

 # ssb-recps-guard

-Guards against accidentally publishing messages publicly
+Guards against accidentally publishing messages publicly (i.e. unencrypted)

 Works by hooking the `publish` method, so **must be installed as the first plugin**